 Below you will find a range of practical, fun and easy-to-do drama activities linked to the story, suitable for key stage 1 (5-7 years).

-- Choose key moments from the story and ask groups to make a tableau, such as the skeletons lying in bed, playing in the park, throwing a stick for the dog or going to the zoo.
+- Picture This: Choose key moments from the story and ask groups to make a freeze-frame, such as the skeletons lying in bed, playing in the park, throwing a stick for the dog or going to the zoo.
 You could use some thought tracking to find out what the skeletons are thinking in the different scenes.

-- Retell the story with the groups making the tableaux at the right moments.
+- Retell the story with the groups making the freeze-frames at the right moments.

 - Play Mirrors.
 Divide the children into pairs and ask them to label themselves A and B. They should stand facing each other a few feet apart with an imaginary mirror in between them.
 A is a skeleton and B is the reflection.
 A starts moving slowly and smoothly while B tries to reflect A’s movements as accurately as possible.
 On a given signal, the leading swaps over so that B is now looking in the mirror.
 Try playing some spooky music while they do this.
 After they have had a bit of practice, they could devise a ghostly movement sequence to show to the others.